yashshinde8585/JavaScript/README.md

 # JavaScript
-A code repo for Javascript series at "Chai aur code" You-Tub channel
+A code repository for Javascript.